iwmartnz/iwmartnz/README.md

 *   🌍  I'm based in Tela, Honduras
 *   ✉️  You can contact me at [iwmartnz@gmail.com](mailto:iwmartnz@gmail.com)
-*   🧠  I'm learning Backend Development
+*   🧠  I'm learning Mobile Development using React Native and Swift